pynamodb/PynamoDB/docs/rate_limited_operations.rst

 ================

 `Scan`, `Query` and `Count` operations can be rate-limited based on the consumed capacities returned from DynamoDB.
 Simply specify the `rate_limit` argument when calling these methods.
-Rate limited batch writes are not currently supported, although workarounds are discussed below.
+Rate limited batch writes are not currently supported, but if you would like to see it in a future version, please add a feature request for it in Issues.

 .. note::